Building Resiliency in CACs & MDTs Training

 The goal of this training is to discuss the impact of working in this field, identify the five core elements of resiliency, and explore how they can be implemented in the CAC and on the MDT through the organizational resiliency model using policies/practices, communication techniques, and competency-based training.
 This training utilizes games, small group discussion, and reflection to encourage participants to apply the knowledge they gain to themselves and their teams.
 Participants will walk away with an action plan for building resiliency in their CAC/MDT.

-The training is intended for all Children's Advocacy Center staff members, Multidisciplinary Team members who work with Children’s Advocacy Centers, or other groups who work with Children's Advocacy Center teams.
+The training is intended for all Children’s Advocacy Center staff members, Multidisciplinary Team members who work with Children’s Advocacy Centers, or other groups who work with Children’s Advocacy Center teams.
 The training is facilitated by SCNCAC staff on site at the requesting CAC or a training location in the CACs community.
 The training is approximately 4.5 hours in length.
-If you wish to request this training at your CAC, use the request form below.
+If you wish to request this training at your CAC, use the training request button below.